The 11 Best Jobs for Introverts in 2023

 3) Research Scientist

 As a research scientist, you will likely be employed by a university, private research company, or non-profit entity.
-As strip of The Far Side will tell you, research scientists do not have a reputation as wild, loquacious extraverts (except for those occasional test tube fights).
+As any strip of The Far Side will tell you, research scientists do not have a reputation as wild, loquacious extraverts (except for those occasional test tube fights).
 Instead, working in a laboratory setting usually offers plenty of solo work.
 Even though research is often conducted in teams, there is ultimately only one ocular lens in a microscope.
 One can only assume that the inventor of the microscope, Zacharias Janssen, was an introvert himself.

 Degree Requirements: Like psychology, this is a career with a high educational standard.
 While some positions will be attainable with a bachelor’s degree, many research scientists attain master’s degrees and PhDs.
 Common majors for future research scientists are highlighted directly below in the Best Colleges subsection…